 On November 6, 2017, the Company entered into a separation, general release and consulting agreement with Mr. Hardy pursuant to which he was paid a cash severance of \$310,271 over the twelve months following his retirement from the Company.
 As outlined within the separation agreement, his severance package also included a lump sum payment equal to his performance bonus earned for the 2017 calendar year, and a prorated portion of his equity incentive awards calculated as of March 1, 2018.
 Further, the Company paid Mr. Hardy a lump sum cash payment representing the full cost of COBRA premiums for COBRA eligible benefit plans for a twelve-month period based on 2018 rates.
-For those plans which are not COBRA eligible, the Company paid Mr. Hardy a lump sum payment equal to the sum of (a) the pre-tax amount that the Company would have paid to the providers of such plans or programs for twelve months, grossed up by 35% to take into account the additional taxes that would have been owed by Mr. Hardy, plus (b) the pre-tax amount that the Company would have paid to Mr. Hardy's account the additional taxes that would have been owed by Mr. Hardy, plus (b) the pre-tax amount that the Company would have paid to the additional taxes that would have been owed by Mr. Hardy, plus (b) the pre-tax amount that the Company would have paid to the additional taxes that would have been owed by Mr. Hardy, plus (b) the pre-tax amount that the Company would have paid to the additional taxes that would have been owed by Mr. Hardy, plus (b) the pre-tax amount that the Company would have paid to the additional taxes that would have been owed by Mr. Hardy.
+For those plans which are not COBRA eligible, the Company paid Mr. Hardy a lump sum payment equal to the sum of (a) the pre-tax amount that the Company would have paid to the providers of such plans or programs for twelve months, grossed up by 35% to take into account the additional taxes that would have been owed by Mr. Hardy, plus (b) the pre-tax amount that the Company would have paid to Mr. Hardy's account as an employer matching contribution under the Company's 401(k) plan for twelve months, grossed up by 35% to take into account the additional taxes that would have been owed by Mr. Hardy.
 This amount of cash is included within the payments and other benefits to which he was entitled to receive under his employment agreement upon termination without cause.